Biography

 About Hossein Askari

-Hossein Askari has written extensively on economic development in the Middle East, Islamic economics and finance, international trade and finance, agricultural economics, oil economics and on economic sanctions.
-He has written opinion pieces in the NYT, WP, LAT, IHT, Christian Science Monitor, Chicago Tribune, US New and World Report, Foreign Policy, the National Interest Online, Asia Times Online and in other newspapers and websites.
-He has advised ministers of finance, heads of central banks, oil ministers and other officials in the Persian Gulf on economic development policy, oil policy, and on international trade and finance.
-He has been a consultant to a number of institutions and corporations, including: the OECD, the World Bank, the IFC, the APDF, the IFU, the United Nations, the Gulf Cooperation Council, the Ministry of Finance of Saudi Arabia, the Ministry of Planning of Saudi Arabia, the Royal Commission for Jubail and Yanbu, the Overseas Private Insurance Corporation (OPIC), the US General Accounting Office (GAO), Bechtel, First National Bank of Chicago, Eastman (Kodak) Chemical, Litton Industries, Hydril Company, Northwest Industries, Sunoco and ARCO International.
+He has advised ministers, central bankers and other officials in the Persian Gulf on economic development policy, oil policy, international trade and finance and on international relations.
+He has been a consultant to a number of institutions and corporations, including: the OECD, World Bank, IFC, APDF, IFU, United Nations, Gulf Cooperation Council, Ministry of Finance of Saudi Arabia, Ministry of Planning of Saudi Arabia, Royal Commission for Jubail and Yanbu, Overseas Private Insurance Corporation (OPIC), US General Accounting Office (GAO), US Foreign Service Institute, US Treasury, US Central Command, Industrial College of the US Armed Forces, Bechtel, First National Bank of Chicago, Eastman (Kodak) Chemical, Litton Industries, Hydril Company, Northwest Industries, Sunoco and ARCO International.